-- Owner sFlow, basically can be configured in two ways: through local management using the Web or CLI interface or through SNMP.
-This read-only field shows the owner of the current sFlow configuration and assumes values as follows: - If sFlow is currently unconfigured/unclaimed, Owner contains <none>. - If sFlow is currently configured through Web or CLI, Owner contains Configured through local management>. - If sFlow is currently configured through SNMP, Owner contains a string identifying the sFlow receiver.
-If sFlow is configured through SNMP, all controls except for the [Release] button are disabled to avoid inadvertent reconfiguration.
+- Owner sFlow can be configured in two ways: Through local management using the Web interface or through SNMP.
+This read-only field shows the owner of the current sFlow configuration and assumes values as follows: - If sFlow is currently unconfigured/unclaimed, Owner shows <none>. - If sFlow is currently configured through the Web, Owner shows <Configured through local management>. - If sFlow is currently configured through SNMP, Owner contains a string identifying the sFlow receiver.

+If sFlow is configured through SNMP, all controls, except for the Release-button, are disabled to avoid inadvertent reconfiguration.

-The [Release] button allows for releasing the current owner and disabling sFlow sampling.
-The button is disabled if sFlow is currently unclaimed.
+The Release button can be used to release the current owner and disable sFlow sampling.
+This button is disabled if sFlow is currently unconfigure.
 If configured through SNMP, the release must be confirmed (a confirmation request will appear).